zker-themes/sparanoid.com/_app/_posts/note/2015-09-16-public-key-pinning-and-hpkp-reporting.md

 ## HPKP Reporting

-At the time of writing, Google Chrome already supports HPKP reporting, tou can test it with a report only header and a fake primary pin, I recommend [RequestBin](http://requestb.in/) for collecting requests:
+At the time of writing, Google Chrome already supports HPKP reporting, so can test it with a report-only header and a fake primary pin, I recommend [RequestBin](http://requestb.in/) for collecting requests:

 ```nginx
 add_header Public-Key-Pins-Report-Only 'pin-sha256="FAKE"; pin-sha256="EFGI"; max-age=86400; report-uri="http://requestb.in/onk0wkon"';